Best Quality Gold Karats Explained

 What are the 24K gold myths?

 While the West doesn’t use 24K aurum commonly, it has remained popular in China, the Middle East, and India.
 These countries adorn it for its colors and huge investment potential.
-The use of this yellow metal was reduced in the West during the 20th century as many jewelers didn’t access pure metal, and few individuals were willing to pay high prices to get the products.
-With the pure yellow metal out of favor, individuals started spreading numerous myths.
+This yellow metal was reduced in the West during the 20th century as many jewelers didn’t access pure metal, and few individuals were willing to pay high prices to get the products.
+Individuals started spreading numerous myths about the pure yellow metal out of favor.

 Is 24k aurum soft?